akhilar33/ie1-basic-stats/README.md

 [junit] junit/framework/JUnit4TestAdapterCache
 [junit] java.lang.NoClassDefFoundError: junit/framework/JUnit4TestAdapterCache
 ```
 Run `ant -lib lib/ <target>` to explicitly use JUnit4, which is provided in the *lib* directory.
 For example, run `ant -lib lib/ test` to run all Basic Statistics unit tests.

+#### editing readme.md file lol

 #### Java JDK not installed or misconfigured
 If a Java JDK is not installed or properly configured on your system, you may encounter the following error: